Ifycode-extension/solve-js/README.md

 ## Task instructions
 * These are vanilla tasks (no use of libraries or frameworks please)
+* Make sure you are running the index.html file - watch the [how to run and use app](#how-to-run-and-use-app) to see what the application (and url) should look like when opened in the browser, how to run the application, how the application works and how to make your changes without running into issues
 * You will find tasks (arranged in their respective folders) inside the `solve` folder
 * DO NOT make changes to any file that is not in the `solve` folder
 * See all sections below for further instructions